syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 {% endhighlight %}
 {% endtabs %}

-N> Selected items and the selections will be cleared whenever the ItemsSource is changed at runtime.
+N> Selected items and selections will be cleared whenever the ItemsSource is changed at runtime.

 ## Row header selection

-The data grid allows you to select grid row(s) upon tapping them over the grid cells.
-It also allows you to select grid rows when you tap the row header cells.
+Data grid allows you to select the grid row(s) upon tapping them over the grid cells.
+It also allows you to select the grid rows when you tap the row header cells.
 To enable selection in the data grid, set the [SfDataGrid.SelectionMode](http://help.syncfusion.com/cr/cref_files/xamarin/Syncfusion.SfDataGrid.XForms~Syncfusion.SfDataGrid.XForms.SfDataGrid~SelectionMode.html) property to a value other than `None`.

 ### Select records in the data grid when tapping only on the row header cells

 The data grid allows you to select a specific row or group of rows by touching the grid cells.
-However, if you need to select the record only when tapping on the row header cells, you can do this by handling the `SfDataGrid.SelectionChanging` event.
+However, to select the record only when tapping the row header cells, use the `SfDataGrid.SelectionChanging` event.

-To select records in the data grid when tapping only on the row header cells, follow the code example:

 {% tabs %}
 {% highlight c# %}